tani/vim-jetpack/README.md

 endfor
 ```

 ### JetpackSync builds nvim-treesitter for every update.
-Can jetpack cache the previous build?
+Can jetpack keep the previous build?

 Yes, it can.
 Please set the option `parser_install_dir` as follows.